design-automation/mobius-sim-funcs/documentation/pattern.md

 ## Nurbs

-**Description:** Creates positions in an NURBS curve pattern, defined a list of coordinates.
+**Description:** Creates positions in a NURBS curve pattern, defined by a list of coordinates.

 The positions are created along the curve according to the parametric equation of the curve.